Changissnz/selfinterest/README.md

 the human being.
-And the motive, as what comes out of motivation, is broad and so heavily contaminated with the passions that in order for the motive to have any significance for the human being, the human being must formulate objectives to pacify the imbalance in motivation because of that motive.
-As with many expansive concept, motive can be split into dichotomies of dark and light.
+And the motive, as what comes out of motivation, is broad and so heavily contaminated with the passions that in order for the motive to have any significance for the human being, the human being must formulate objectives to pacify the imbalance in their motivation because of that motive.
+As with any expansive concept, motive can be split into dichotomies of dark and light.
 In one orthodox classification, the dark motives include fear, hate, and vengeance.
 The light motives revolve around peace.
 And thus, by these examples of motives, there is a point to be